kohlschutter/junixsocket/src/site/markdown/crosscomp.md

 By default, junixsocket's Maven environment cross-compiles for both x86_64 Linux and macOS.

-All you need to do is to specify the `cross` profile when building the _junixsocket_ parent project:
+All you need to do is to specify a flag when building the _junixsocket_ parent project:

     cd junixsocket
-    mvn clean install -Pcross
+    mvn clean install -Dcross=true

 If you want to extend support beyond these platforms, check the `pom.xml` files in _junixsocket_, _junixsocket-native_, junixsocket-native-cross, and junixsocket-native-common.

 > **NOTE:** On Linux, the junixsocket library is not linked against libc.
-Since the java process is already linked to the C library, this trick allows using alternative libc implementations, such as musl-libc (used by Alpine Linux, for example)
+Since the java process is already linked to the C library, this trick allows using alternative libc implementations, such as musl-libc (used by Alpine Linux, for example).

 ## Using crossclang from the command-line